Young Person's Guarantee Mentors

 Maggie has a long background in education including pastoral care with young people from varied family backgrounds.
 She demonstrates compassion and empathy but with the experience to introduce structure and support to a young person.
 Previously she has been a Listening volunteer and recruiter for the Samaritans.
 Recently she has undertaken the responsibility of becoming a foster carer. |

-Ronnie Gourlay
+Ronnie Gourley

 Ronnie has held a variety of posts within education and children’s services and, more recently, in the third sector.
 He worked as a Guidance teacher in one of the most deprived areas of Scotland for a number of years.
 Most recently he has worked with MCR Pathways, a Scottish based charitable organisation that seeks to support young people who are care experienced – either currently or in the past - or who are on the edges of the care system.
 He has had a life long interest in sport and its benefits for people and society particularly rugby, athletics, and golf, the last of which he still participates in, despite ever declining returns.
 He has enjoyed watching his two sons grow up and embrace the challenges, sporting and otherwise, that life has set for them. |

-Russell Humphries
+Russell Humphreys

 Russell has a background in working with young people in care, families were siblings needed extra support and has set up Family Therapy Centre for abused children.
 He demonstrates experience of safeguarding practice and provided day care for young children, many on Child Protection Register, and has undertaken specialist work with families. |